genealogysystems/fs-traversal/README.md

     ````javascript
     {
-      rel: 'child', // One of child, mother, father, or marriage.
+      rel: 'child', // One of child, mother, father, or spouse.
       depth: 2, // The generational distance we are from the root person.
 Parent is depth+1, child is depth-1
       distance: 4, // The total number of hops we are away from the rootperson.
       wrd: {